 ADOT MPD Tribal Planners, who also work as ADOT department-wide tribal liaisons, provide planning support and inter-governmental coordination for ADOT's statewide and regional planning projects and programs as they impact tribal governments and communities.
 Special emphasis is placed on conducting coordination efforts to improve tribal participation in the statewide transportation planning and programming processes.

-The ADOT Right of Way tribal Liaison works with tribal partnership steering committees plus associated task teams to address tribal transportation issues.
-As a Right of Way project manager, this person reviews project documents and plans and oversees acquisition of parcels needed by ADOT for highways throughout the State.
+The ADOT Right of Way Tribal Liaisons work with tribal transportation partnership steering committees plus associated task teams to address tribal transportation issues.
+As Right of Way project managers, these staff persons review project documents and plans and oversee acquisition of parcels needed by ADOT for highways throughout the State.

 The technical Section Manager works with the Historic Preservation team within the NEPA process.
 There is no one individual responsible for all tribal consultation; however, the Historic Preservation Coordinators are responsible for ensuring that all necessary Section 106-related tribal consultations take place and that the tribal consultation process is in full federal and state compliance.

-Staff from the ADOT Communications provides public relations and media relations and media relation throughout the state.
+Staff from the ADOT Communications provides public relations and media relations throughout the state.
 This office also supports activities involving Native American Tribes.

 The ADOT Partnering Office provides a forum for collaborative teamwork.
-ADOT currently has partnering teams with the Navajo Nation/Navajo DOT, Hopi Tribe and San Carlos Apache Tribe.
+ADOT currently has partnering teams with the Navajo Nation/Navajo DOT, Hopi Tribe, San Carlos Apache Tribe and White Mountain Apache Tribe.